astronomer/docs/software/configure-deployment.md

 By adjusting the **Worker Count** slider, users can provision up to 20 Celery workers on any Airflow Deployment.

 Each individual worker will be provisioned with the resources specified in **Worker Resources**.
-If you set **Worker Resources** to 10 AU and **Worker Count** to 3, for example, your Airflow Deployment will run with 3 Celery workers using 10 AU each for a total of 30 AU. **Worker Resources** has a maximum of 100 AU (10 CPU, 37.5 GB Memory).
+If you set the CPU figure in **Worker Resources** to 5 CPUs and set **Worker Count** to 3, for example, your Airflow Deployment will run with 3 Celery workers using 5 CPUs each for a total of 15 CPUs.

 ### Worker termination grace period